 How EDI is used in the Retail Industry?

 For over 40+ years the retail industry has been using EDI to replace its paper-based system and started exchanging documents like purchase orders, invoices, and ship notices with their suppliers/business partners using EDI.
 Retail businesses usually exchange high volumes of order data and EDI solutions can help in exchanging this large volume of data in a standardized format to improve operational efficiency and reduce the turnaround time to process orders.
-It also helps them to keep track of inventory management and provide more visibility into the supply chain and provide better customer support.
+It also helps them to keep track of inventory management provide more visibility into the supply chain and provide better customer support.

 The retail industry uses EDI in 3 stages,